 This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.

 But this is not just an intellectual assent to knowing God, or knowing any false god (perhaps a god created in your own image to suit your sinful lifestyle).
-Jesus equated eternal life knowing God, which is to say having eternal life is to have an intimate relationship with the Creator of all things, the one and only true living God – the Lord Jesus Christ.
+Jesus equated eternal life with knowing God, which is to say having eternal life is to have an intimate relationship with the Sovereign Lord and Creator of all things, the one and only true living God – the Lord Jesus Christ.

 So the eternally significant question for you is: do you know Him?